Why Are More Young Adults Getting Cancer?

 print page Print

 Cancer is increasingly affecting younger adults, even though it’s still most common in those over 50.
-High-profile cases, like actor Chadwick Boseman’s death from colon cancer at 43 and Princess of Wales Kate Middleton’s diagnosis at 42, have highlighted this growing concern.
+High-profile cases, like actor Chadwick Boseman’s death from colon cancer at 43 and Princess of Wales Kate Middleton’s cancer diagnosis at 42, have highlighted this growing concern.
 Rising colorectal cancer rates in younger adults have even led experts to lower the recommended initial screening age from 50 to 45.
 Wondering what you can do to protect yourself?
-Colon and Rectal surgeon Mitra Ehsan, MD, shares recommendations and prevention tips, including lifestyle changes and screenings that could help lower your risk.
+Colon and rectal surgeon Mitra Ehsan, MD, shares recommendations and prevention tips, including lifestyle changes and screenings that could help lower your cancer risk.

 Image